How is fintech tackling football?

 it’s not hard to see why fintech sponsors find it appealing.
 The idea of reaching underserved communities has really resonated with players in the space.

 Prospective sponsors are eagerly following the development of women’s football.
 In recent years, its popularity has enjoyed a massive boost.
 The World Cup final in 2019 was watched by over 82 million globally, outstripping the Oscars and the famous ‘El Clasico’ men’s fixture.
 But for a long time it was a bit of a disruptor when compared to the staggering pull of the men’s game.
 Not unlike the challenger bank space.
-The parallel certainly isn’t lost on Starling - the UK fintech is officially sponsoring the Women’s World Cup in 2022.
+The parallel certainly isn’t lost on Starling - the UK fintech is officially sponsoring the Women’s Euro's in 2022.